 - If you receive a heart, be sure to research the editor/publishing house or agent/agency.
 Step back from the excitement and take a serious look at whether they would be a good fit for you and your story.

 Thank you so much to Norene Paulson for sharing her tips on crafting a winning a Twitter Pitch!
-Her debut picture book, Benny’s True Colors, comes out on November 17th, 2020.
-Pre-order your copy wherever you enjoy to buy your books!
+Purchase her debut picture book, Benny’s True Colors, wherever you enjoy buying your books!

 And if you’d like to participate in the next Twitter Pitch Party, visit these websites to find out their upcoming dates: